Pxngs/C1101/README.md

 uploading files: if you have to download the file from gitlab, then download the file, and then right next to the URL if youre on safari, then find the file on the download icon and drag the file into the "upload file" box.

 for the code? just add a file and paste the code into the file.

+# KALEB

+im not working on much since i literally just created 100 more files today. but i will be checking on what you have done for today.

+what i recommend? working in school since you have alot of time. cause i know damn well u would just play games.

+email me if your haveing any issues with folders or files. i would like to see dogeminer 1 and maybe 2 in the ripped games folder by the end of today. im working on getting timmy on this.

+lastly, what IM working on when i get home, is trying to start hosting the files from github with CDN. goodluck!